jeff-heienickle/SmartACapi/README.md

 ## REST based Open API using JSON payloads
 * To Do: JWT bear tokens used for Authentication

-*Live API end points - recommend using Postman while running admin site to view SignalR Notification in realtime for /api/Post
+*Live API end points - recommend using Postman while running admin site to view SignalR Notification in realtime for /api/Data POST action.

 https://smartac20190718103234.azurewebsites.net/swagger/index.html